thesephist/sistine/content/docs/markdown.md

 description: The extra features that Sistine's Markdown parser supports, and where it deviates from the norm
 ---

-Sistine's Markdown engine comes from the [Merlot](https://github.com/thesephist/merlot) Markdown editor web app.
+Sistine's Markdown engine comes from the [Merlot](https://github.com/thesephist/merlot) Markdown editor.
 As a result, every Markdown feature supported by Merlot is supported in Sistine, and the ones not yet supported in Merlot are not yet here in Sistine, either.
 Most features of standard Markdown are supported, however, including

 - Inline markup: _italic_, **bold**, ~strikethrough~, `monospace`
-- Bulleted and numbered lists
+- Bulleted and numbered lists nested to arbitrary depths
 - Code blocks with `\`\`\``
 - Block quotes with `>`
 - Headings beginning with a number of `#`s